pvcraven/2017_web_security/source/xss/xss.rst

 ------------

-Cross-site scripting is when an attacker inserts code into a legitimate website, and is considered one of the more dangerous website vulnerabilities.
+Cross-site scripting is when an attacker inserts code into a legitimate website and is considered one of the more dangerous website vulnerabilities.
 Web sites are vulnerable  when they don't use validation or encoding on user generated data.
 This is dangerous for the site users, who are at risk for their data being